 After the Second World War the Netherlands Radio Broadcasting Commission was commissioned to put together new ensembles that would be available to all broadcasters.
 Thus was born the Groot Omroepkoor in 1945.
 Since then the choir has played an indispensable role in Dutch musical life.
 The GOK has performed premieres of great twentieth-century composers such as Boulez, Ligeti and Messiaen.
 Historic was the Dutch premiere of Benjamin Britten's War Requiem in 1964, conducted by the composer himself and Bernard Haitink.

 Conductors of the Groot Omroepkoor

-All chief conductors cherish warm memories of their time with the Groot Omroepkoor.
-The first was Kenneth Montgomery, who was succeeded successively by Robin Gritton, Martin Wright, Simon Halsey, Celso Antunes and Gijs Leenaars.
-Since March 2015, Klaas Stok has been choirmaster of the GOK.
-Peter Dijkstra joined as first guest conductor in September 2018 and Michael Gläser has been permanent guest conductor since 2010.
+All chief conductors cherish fond memories of their time with the Great Broadcasting Choir.
+The first chief conductor was Kenneth Montgomery.
+After him came Robin Gritton, Martin Wright, Simon Halsey, Celso Antunes and Gijs Leenaars.
+They were succeeded by Klaas Stok (choirmaster) and Benjamin Goodson.
+Peter Dijkstra joined as the first guest conductor in September 2018, and Michael Gläser was permanent guest conductor since 2010.

-From 1 September 2020, Benjamin Goodson will be chief conductor of the Groot Omroepkoor.
-After he conducted the opera A village Romeo and Juliet by Frederick Delius in the NTR Saturday Matinee in December 2018, many choir members echoed the desire to appoint him principal conductor.
+From September 1, 2020, Benjamin Goodson will be chief conductor of the Groot Omroepkoor.
+After he conducted Frederick Delius' opera A village Romeo and Juliet at the NTR Saturday Matinee in December 2018, many choir members expressed a desire to appoint him principal conductor.
 "From our first project together, I felt a genuine connection to this amazing ensemble, a jewel in the European classical landscape," Goodson said after becoming chief conductor.
-"For me, the choir is defined by the intensity of its sound - by its humanity."
+"For me, the chorus is defined by the intensity of its sound - by its humanity."